cyplessen/cyplessen/README.md

 - Multiverse meta-analysis by extentding them to different effect sizes and 3-level structures.
 - A shiny app for displaying reference data.
 - Multigroup differential item functioning.
-- Data management of databases containing information on RCTs for depression and anxiety.
+- Data management of databases containing information on RCTs of psychological treatments for depression and anxiety.

 Unfortuntately, most of my ongoing projects are under construction, so I am not yet able to share most repositories.